About the Journal

 Focus and Scope

-The Journal of Coastal and Hydraulic Structures (JCHS) is a completely free and open access community-based journal (diamond-open-access).
-All papers are rigorously peer-reviewed in a double-blind fashion.
-Its mission is to publish high level engineering science results focused on the field of coastal and hydraulic structures.
+The Journal of Coastal and Hydraulic Structures (JCHS) is a completely free and diamond-open-access, community-based journal.
+All papers are rigorously peer-reviewed in a double-anonymous fashion.
+Its mission is to publish high-level engineering science results focused on the field of coastal and hydraulic structures.
 The first volume of JCHS was published in 2021.

 Frequency of Publication